schuang/advanced-python-series/workshop-1/20-class-3.md

         energy = force_field.calculate_energy(positions)
     # ... you have to modify this function every time you add a new model!
 ```
-This is not scalable and is hard to maintain.
+This is not scalable and is hard to maintain because:

+- You must explicitly check the type with `isinstance()`

+- You must modify this function every time you add a new force field class!

+- The function is tightly coupled to specific class names

 ### The Polymorphic Solution

 By using the `ForceField` abstract base class we defined earlier, we create a contract that all force fields must follow.
 This allows us to write a single, clean, high-level function that doesn't need to know the specific details of the model it's working with.

 ```python